 Lucy D, Startup CEO – A startup is like a marriage.

-Being a founder of a startup is like being a newlywed with none of the romance.
+Being a startup founder is like being a newlywed with none of the romance.
 Whether you’re actually broke or not, live like you are.

 Stop going out to eat, cut every recurring bill that isn’t vital (that includes Xbox Live or Eve monthly subscriptions unless you’re building a gaming company that makes it a work necessity).